advancedresearch/the_century_of_satire/naturalistic-assumptions-and-dimensions-of-error.md

-This is reason to be critical or skeptical about naturalism, but it is far from such a flaw that is can be compared to how bad most people even perceive biblical scholarship, what they think is wrong with it, which is a thousand times better than what most people do in their reasoning, yet at the time lagging behind and lacking sorely what other scientific disciplines have achieved.
+This is reason to be critical or skeptical about naturalism, but it is far from such a flaw that is can be compared to how bad most people even perceive biblical scholarship, what they think is wrong with it, which is a thousand times better than what most people do in their reasoning, yet at the moment lagging behind and lacking sorely what other scientific disciplines have achieved.

 ### 4. Homer vs Reality: A case study